CIPD Voice: Issue 18

 - Employee communication – induction material on rewards for new starters and total reward statements for all staff

-- Employee support – employee assistance programme offering debt counseling and access to independent financial advisers.
+- Employee support – employee assistance programme offering debt counselling and access to independent financial advisers.

 The CIPD also has a range of useful reports and guides to support organisations wanting to improve their employees’ financial well-being.